 Authors often look online for book publishing training, and some Australians find Self-Publishing School, by Chandler Bolt.
 He is American.
 Some novice authors enrol in these kinds of courses with the hope that they will provide book editing or publishing services but always remember that author training schools are not services.
 (SPS has changed and now includes this, hence the price increase).

-Let’s compare Self-Publishing School to Book Creation Success Club at Business Author Academy, Australia.
+Let’s compare Self-Publishing School to Book Creation Success course at Business Author Academy, Australia.

-- It is flexible and adjusted as feedback comes in.
-As is ours.
+- It is adjusted as feedback comes in and is regularly updated.

 - There is a commitment contract to yourself and to the school.
 This is a good idea and we might implement this later.

-- There are some common mindset issues dealt with in terms of videos.
+- There are some common mindset issues dealt with inside videos.
 This could be better if running as an interactive webinar, because every writer has a different ‘bear’ to fight.
-A simple group webinar allows more interaction, so this is on our upcoming features.
+A simple group webinar allows more interaction.

-- Book Creation Success offers videos and audios (from an author) about book publishing benefits, planning the book, and an in-depth article about pros & cons of self-publishing.
+- Book Creation Success offers videos and audios (from an author) about book publishing benefits, planning the book, production matters, and screen tutorials, from a realistic point of view.

 - Bonus content keeps things interesting.
-Ours has been built with our own author experiences.
-Besides The Niche Marketing & Book Guide (printed or ebook) and Branding with Offers guide, there is always new bonus content (PDFs) being added.
+Our course has been built from our own author experiences.
+Besides The Niche Marketing & Book Guide (printed or ebook) and Branding with Offers guide, there is always new content (PDFs) being added.
 With SPS, there is a free 1-hour training on their 3-Step System to creating a book.
 (So they can email you afterwards).

-- Presentations are all for Americans intended on dominating Amazon.
-Ours is open to IngramSpark and other avenues, for example, the places where agents come look at your book campaign.
-Oh, you don’t know about this?
-You’ll have to join to find out!
+- In SPS, presentations are all for Americans intended on dominating Amazon.
+Ours is open to IngramSpark and other avenues, for example, literary crowd-funding or utilising Draft2Digital.
+So you can have other options too.

 Let’s Talk Self-Publishing School Pricing

-With respect to all offerings, the name of the game is to write a great book, not to have a fancy diary.
-If you don’t know the best way to write your book and the writing is going awry, how is a group session and group course going to help?
+The name of the game is to write a great book.
+If your writing is going awry, how is a group session and group course going to help?

-So, you remain an individual self-publisher in control of their ISBN and direction, who is supported all the way to the end.
+Plus, you remain an individual self-publisher in control of their ISBN and direction, who is supported all the way to the end.